SfundoMhlungu/bokke.js/README.md

-I wrote most of bokke.js in about 4 days I needed a tool quickly, I am working on refacroing most of the code, and applying DRY.
+I wrote most of bokke.js in about 4 days I needed a tool quickly, I am working on refactoring most of the code, and applying DRY.

 ## License
  MIT